 Check out Mercatus’s Mobile Grocery eCommerce platform to see how you can foster fully optimized mobile shopper experiences.

 7. Incentivize sharing grocery product ratings and reviews

 With 82% of grocery shoppers admitting to reading reviews before buying products, collecting and promoting reviews can really help move the needle in terms of boosting basket size.
-From sharing reviews and ratings on the grocery commerce website to posting post-purchase experience on social media, retailers can make the process simpler, rewarding, and engaging for their customers.
+From sharing reviews and ratings on the grocery commerce website to posting post-purchase experiences on social media, retailers can make the process simpler, rewarding, and engaging for their customers.
 For example, each review could earn loyalty program members certain points that add up towards a discount on their future baskets.
-You can even create an online community on a popular forum and share informational content, while inviting customers to share their reviews, feedback, and tips with fellow shoppers.
+You can even create an online community on a popular forum and share informational content while inviting customers to share their reviews, feedback, and tips with fellow shoppers.

 8. Use SMS marketing to drive high-intent grocery shoppers

 It’s a common misconception that SMS marketing is a medieval channel that has lost its effectiveness over time.
 However, with average open rates of 99% and click-through rates of 45%, SMS seems to be showing no signs of slowing down in terms of driving marketing ROI.
 When it comes to online grocery stores, SMS marketing can be leveraged by retailers to share personalized coupons and promotions, post-purchase thank you messages, loyalty points reminders, updates on upcoming seasonal sales, send inventory alerts, pickup and delivery alerts, weekly bestsellers, and so on.